bicycle-codes/debug/README.md

 ```

 ### browser
 This is ergonomic with the [vite](https://vitejs.dev/) bundler.
-The debug tool will look for an env variable prefixed with `VITE_`:
+This module will look for an env variable prefixed with `VITE_`:
 ```sh
 VITE_DEBUG=fooo
 ```